vkumxr/vkumxr/README.md

 ---

 ### 🚀 Highlights
-- Built **teleoperated robots**, AI-driven tools, and system-level utilities
+- Built **teleoperated systems**, AI-driven tools, and system-level utilities
 - Worked with **embedded systems**, Linux internals, and network security
 - Developed multiple **experimental and learning-focused repositories**
 - Actively contribute to **open-source workflows** using Linux and GitHub